 - (1) All political committees shall file reports according to the schedule set forth in Section 1-19-29 NMSA 1978.
 Reports shall be accepted until midnight on the date of filing deadline without penalty.
-Beginning after 12:01 a.m. mountain time on the date after the filing deadline of the report, penalties for late filing shall begin to accrue. - (2) Political committees shall report all contributions, in-kind contributions, loans, expenditures, loan repayments, and debt forgiven by the lender. - (3) In addition to disclosing the information required by the Campaign Reporting Act for expenditures, a political committee making coordinated expenditures shall also disclose the name of the candidate, campaign committee, or political committee who is being coordinated with. - (4) Upon request by the secretary of state, the political committee shall provide a copy of bank statements for the political committee for any reporting period.
+Beginning after 12:01 a.m. mountain time on the date after the filing deadline of the report, penalties for late filing shall begin to accrue. - (2) Political committees shall report all contributions, in-kind contributions, loans, expenditures, loan repayments, and debt forgiven by the lender. - (3) In addition to disclosing the information required by the Campaign Reporting Act for expenditures, a political committee making coordinated expenditures shall also disclose the name of the candidate, campaign committee, or political committee [who] with whom the expenditure is being coordinated [with]. - (4) Upon request by the secretary of state, the political committee shall provide a copy of bank statements, for all accounts, for the political committee for any reporting period.